Jane Clarke & Abigail Parry on T S Eliot Prize 2023 Shortlist

 'We are confident that all ten shortlisted titles not only meet the high standards they set themselves but speak most effectively to, and of, their moment.
 If there’s a single word for that moment it is surely ‘disrupted’, and all these poets properly reflect that disruption.
 Shot through though they are with images of grief, migration, and conflict, they are nonetheless imbued with energy and joy.
 The names of some poets will be familiar, others less so; all will find a place in your head and heart.'

-The T S Eliot Prize Readings will be held at London's Royal Festival Hall on Sunday 14 January 2024 at 7pm, followed by a ceremony at the Wallace Collection on the evening of 15 January 2024.
+The T S Eliot Prize Readings were held at London's Royal Festival Hall on Sunday 14 January 2024, and the winner was announced at a ceremony at the Wallace Collection on the evening of 15 January 2024.
 The winning poet receives £25,000 and all shortlisted poets receive £1,500.
 The T S Eliot Prize is the most valuable in British poetry and is the only major poetry prize which is judged solely by established poets.

 Full details of all the shortlisted books are on the T S Eliot Prize website here.

-Specially commissioned videos of interviews with and readings by the shortlisted poets are being released over ten weeks, and are then posted on the T S Eliot Prize YouTube channel here.
+Specially commissioned videos of interviews with and readings by the shortlisted poets are on the T S Eliot Prize YouTube channel here.

 All ten shortlisted books have been reviewed by John Field, with reviews posted on the T S Eliot Prize website and featured in weekly e-newsletters along with Readers' Notes by Julia Bird.